lethabomathabatha/spoon-fed/README.md

 Do you have ingredients in your kitchen but have no cooking clue what to put together with them?
 Well, here's SpoonFed to the rescue.

-Built on JavaScript and React (with help from dear HTML and CSS, of course), SpoonFed makes use of fantastic APIs to bring great meal ideas to you.
+Built on TypeScript and React, with some HTML and CSS, as well as Tailwind CSS to handle most of the styling.
+SpoonFed makes use of Edamam's Recipe Search API to bring great meal ideas to you.

 Simply put in your ingredients, and get something fantastic out!